Darshana88/Virtual-Piano/README.md

 **How to Play**

 **_Keyboard Mode:_** You can play the virtual piano using your computer keyboard.
-The keys 'A' to ';' represent the white keys, and 'W' to ']' represent the black keys.
-Simply press the corresponding keys to play the piano notes.
+Simply press the 'A' to 'Z' keys to play the piano notes.

 **_Mouse Mode:_** You can also click on the virtual piano keys with your mouse to play the notes.